 Some instant money transfer providers can take just minutes to transfer your cash overseas - although, when you are looking for the fastest ways to send money abroad, it’s worth knowing that this convenience does come at a price (although this can still be cheaper than transferring through a bank account).
 The fastest money transfer services tend to involve lower exchange rates and high transaction fees when you want to transfer money internationally, which is why it’s important to compare providers and see if a slightly longer transfer time could save you a lot more money in the long-run.

 Many money transfers are capable of sending your international transfer within minutes, although this is somewhat dependent on the currency you are converting to.
-WorldRemit supports over 90 currencies and 150 countries, with 90% of transactions authorised in minutes.
+WorldRemit supports 70 currencies and over 130 countries, with 90% of transactions authorised in minutes.

 Same-day international money transfers will guarantee your money is received by the recipient on the same day (within 24 hours) you send it.
 This is the fastest way to send money abroad and is the best option if you need to send money immediately - for example, in the case of a family emergency.

 It’s worth noting, however that same-day money transfers do tend to have high costs and poorer exchange rates associated with them.
 When sending money abroad, if you (and the recipient) can wait a day or two for the money to be received, you may find a better deal with another money transfer provider.

 Same-day international transfers are ideal if you urgently need to send money overseas, but you will often find a better deal in terms of fees and exchange rates if you are willing to allow for slightly longer transfer times.

 What are the key determining factors for transfer times?

 A lot of factors come into play in determining how long your transfer will take from when you pay to the time your recipient gets the bank deposit or cash pickup notification.
 Below is a look at the main ones to consider.